yiisoft/yii2/docs/guide/composer.md

 In both cases, after some waiting, the required packages will be installed and ready to use in your Yii application.
 No additional configuration of those packages will be required.

+FAQ
+---

+### Getting "You must enable the openssl extension to download files via https"

+If you're using WAMP check [this answer at StackOverflow](http://stackoverflow.com/a/14265815/1106908).

+### Getting "Failed to clone <URL here>, git was not found, check that it is installed and in your Path env."

+Either install git or try adding `--prefer-dist` to the end of `install` or `update` command.

 See also
 --------